Energy One Podcast, Episode 1 - Smart Grids with Dr. Joshua Rhodes

 It closes the gap between the producer and the consumer.
 What are the main challenges that keep this technology from being applied on a larger scale?

 Some of the main challenges are making sure that the data that the smart grid is producing are actionable and have the ability to actually utilize those data.
 It's a lot of data, millions of data points per year, some of it useful and some of it not.
 There are a lot of companies working in the data space, but we still have quite a long way to go in terms of being actionable.

 One of the things we're seeing, instead of having all of that dataflow back to a central repository, is having more edge computing to make the decisions at the area where the data is being generated.
 Use artificial intelligence to make more data more actionable without having to move it around so much.

-AI is something that has been making a lot of waves this year.
-How do you think that AI will impact the energy industry as a whole?
+AI has been making a lot of waves this year.
+How do you think that AI will impact the energy industry?

 Lot of industries are trying to figure out how artificial intelligence is going to impact them.
 One of the things that AI can do is to really help us make sense of the large amount of data that are being generated around our energy systems.
 And it's not just electricity, it can be water, gas, everything.
 When matching supply and demand in real time you have to make decisions in a matter of seconds, or even less.

 Traditionally we've had more control over generation and we could turn the power plants up and down at will, but with things like distributed solar utility we rely on the meteorological conditions that drive those.
 Say we experience a drop off in generation: we need to make split second decisions on what parts of our economy or buildings are consuming electricity.
 We'll need to make those decisions very quickly.
 And I don't think we will necessarily have enough time to move that data around, so having the ability to make decisions at the edge of the network can be helpful.
 Artificial intelligence can help us determine which of those decisions have the biggest impact and maybe can, within their bounds, help us be more efficient in terms of how we use energy.